Aratramba/design-manual/README.md

 ```

 All pages get a body class formatted like so: `#{lowercase-slug(filename)}-page`.
 For example the body class for the file 'My File.md' will be `.my-file-page`.

-All pages except for `options.indexPage` get the body classname `.info-page` as well.

 ---